ARR Reviewing Process

 During ARR review, some submissions are flagged for ethics review.
 These submissions are considered by the ethics chairs and if necessary, sent to ethics reviewers, who are supervised by the ethics chairs.
 Ethics reviewers read the paper and offer supplementary feedback targeted at potential ethical issues.
 See the ethics guidelines for specific criteria and examples.

 Ethics reviewing happens in parallel to regular reviewing, and the ethics reviews are not shown to regular reviewers.
-After flagging a paper, reviewers and AEs should complete their work without further consideration for the ethical issues raised.
+After flagging a paper, reviewers and ACs should complete their work without further consideration for the ethical issues raised.

 Papers can be flagged for ethics review at any time in the review process.
-Most are flagged early, through the checklists AEs and reviewers complete.
+Most are flagged early, through the checklists ACs and reviewers complete.
 Some are only flagged during the main review process.
 In either case, the process is the same.
 The guidelines for flagging papers for ethics review are here.

 Venue Program Committees